I found this rock in a gravel pit. Could it be a meteor or copper nugget it’s real heavy. It’s about the size of two pop cans.

 Much to the surprise of the owner's lawyer, the larger remainder of the parent parcel now has no divisions left.
 Adjacent owners do NOT want the divisions to revert to the parent.

-Allegan County Michigan community planning and zoning Posted 2 months ago
+Allegan County MI community planning and zoning Posted 4 months ago

 Our township ordinance requires the same 4:1 depth ratio as the LDA but we are considering removing that ratio requirement from our ordinance.
 What is the reason for the depth to width ratio in the LDA?
 If we require that the land division meets minimum size and width, is there a downside to our removing the 4:1 ratio from our ordinance?
 We have contemplated the many ways a parcel could be split, both with and without the depth to width ratio, and cannot find a compelling reason to keep the requirement.